1

 Registration

-Before selling a piece of new, electric-powered lawn equipment for which a retailer intends to claim this credit, the retailer must register as a qualified retailer with the Department.
+Before selling a piece of new, electric-powered lawn equipment for which a retailer intends to claim this credit, the retailer must register as a qualified retailer with the Department through its Revenue Online account.
 If the retailer is an affiliated corporation included in a combined or consolidated return, the registration must be made under the account for the parent corporation or other filing member.
 If the retailer is a partnership or S corporation, the registration must be made under the account for the partnership or S corporation.
-If the retailer is a disregarded LLC, the registration must be made under the account of the member or owner.
+If the retailer is a limited liability company (LLC) that is disregarded for tax purposes, the registration must be made under the account of the member.

 Qualifying lawn equipment

-A qualified retailer is allowed a credit for all retail sales of new, electric-powered lawn equipment sold in Colorado.
+A qualified retailer is allowed a credit for each retail sale of new, electric-powered lawn equipment sold in Colorado.
 Lawn mowers, leaf blowers, trimmers, and snowblowers are all lawn equipment that can qualify for the credit.

 Electric-powered